 Since 2017, the Australian Drinks Association in partnership with Serendis, has facilitated an impactful diversity initiative for their membership.
 The program is a cross-industry mentoring program which is open to all member organisations of the Drinks Association.
 The program is designed to help talented women develop their readiness for leadership roles while educating senior leaders and influencers in the drinks industry on the benefits, enablers and barriers to women in their organisations and the sector.
 In the inaugural program 58 participants from 10 organisations were involved.

 Franklin Women Mentoring Program (Health and Medical Research sector)

 Since 2017, Franklin Women in partnership with Serendis has delivered their Mentoring Program for the health and medical research sector.
 The cross-organisational, structured program will facilitate formal mentee-mentor relationships between female researchers and senior professionals (male and female) in the health and medical research field to address the under-representation of women in leadership positions.

 The aim of the program is to support the career development of women who already have a significant investment in their career and are looking to progress to leadership roles, to retain their skills and intellectual capital within the sector.
 It will also engage senior leaders in the importance of gender-balanced leadership and the role they play in achieving this.

 In this inaugural program, 54 participants from 12 organisations will participate.

 In 2014, Serendis launched the Property Council of Australia's Women in Property Mentoring Program.
-This exciting new cross-industry mentoring program brought together several key players in the property industry in order to help promote an inclusive culture and develop women for senior leadership roles.
-Now in its third year, more than 100 participants across 15 organisations in both Sydney and Perth are involved in this highly successful program.
+This established cross-industry mentoring program brings together several key players in the property industry in order to help promote an inclusive culture and develop women for senior leadership roles.
+Now in its sixth year, more than 100 participants across 15 organisations in both Sydney and Perth are involved in this highly successful program.